 - It can also be taken once or twice a day to prevent an attack from coming back.

-It still depends on what your doctor will say on how many times you’ll take the medicine.
+It still depends on what your doctor will say on how many times you’ll take this medicine (Colchicine).

 - Such as Prednisone (Sterapred DS, Meticorten, Sterapred).